ocastilloreyes/petgem/docs/source/index.rst

 Welcome to PETGEM's documentation!
 ##################################

-**PETGEM** (Parallel Exascale Toolkit for Geophysical Electromagnetic Modeling) is an open-source software for large-scale 3D electromagnetic (EM) forward modeling.
-It implements a high-order edge finite element method on unstructured tetrahedral meshes, enabling accurate simulations for active-source EM problems.
+**PETGEM** (Parallel Exascale Toolkit for Geophysical Electromagnetic Modeling) is an open-source software for large-scale 3D electromagnetic (EM) modeling.
+It implements a high-order edge finite element method on unstructured tetrahedral meshes, enabling accurate simulations for active-source EM problems in both **forward modeling** and **inverse modeling** (inversion).

 Originally developed in Python, **PETGEM** has been refactored in C and integrated with `PETSc <https://petsc.org/release/>`_ to improve scalability on massively parallel architectures, memory efficiency, and mesh handling.
 These advances make **PETGEM** well suited for current and future exascale systems.